 Gothenburg is on a new path towards becoming a truly sustainable and interconnected city.
 The region is bustling with development projects and many of them are in ideal city locations.

 One such project is RiverCity, where former shipyard areas in the heart of Gothenburg will be given a revival and new city areas will emerge.
-With 25,000 new apartments and 45,000 workplaces, it’s the largest urban development project in Scandinavia.
+With 5 million sqm being developed, including 25,000 apartments and workplaces for 45,000 people, it’s the largest urban development project in Scandinavia.
 Construction is planned through until 2035 and large parts are scheduled for completion by 2021 – when the city celebrates 400 years.

-“The construction pace is increasing dramatically.
+“The construction pace has increased dramatically.
 At the same time major infrastructure projects are demanding substantial resources.
 Foreign companies will play an important role in actualising the city’s development plans.”

 - Andreas Göthberg, head of FDI at Business Region Göteborg